Hi there. Alan Moore and Michael Kitces here.

 We remain innovative and agile as a company because our business model is a bit atypical from how most SaaS companies operate.
 All of our developers are in-house.
 That means when a regulatory issue comes up, we deal with it immediately.
 Our company is owned and led by CERTIFIED FINANCIAL PLANNERS™, so we can’t help but stay close to our users.
 The concept of our platform began with the industry need first, cool tech solution second.
 (That’s the reverse of how most tech companies are formed, BTW.)

 While we leverage functional experts from around the world, the heart and soul of our company is that of a small town business on Main Street.
 (Literally, our office is on Main Street.)

 We’ve worked hard to create an intentional work culture that supports work-life balance and empowers each team member to grow personally and professionally.
 Read more about our work culture here.

 If you’d like to keep up on what we’re doing, take a moment to subscribe to our blog.
 That’s where we dish out all of the details on what’s new and what’s next for AdvicePay as a platform and share our purview on the growth of fee-for-service in the financial planning industry.

 Have you tried AdvicePay yet?

 Now that you know all about it, it seems only fitting for you to take AdvicePay for a spin.
-Use AdvicePay Basic free for 14 days and see for yourself why hundreds of financial advisors are finding an efficient, compliant, secure solution for their practice with AdvicePay.
+Use AdvicePay Professional free for 14 days and see for yourself why thousands of financial advisors are finding an efficient, compliant, secure solution for their practice with AdvicePay.